-Stratification of TF-DNA binding affinity.
-In the case of experimentally determined binding sites of CTCF we stratified 33,880 sites reported by the mouse ENCODE consortium into five equally sized quintiles according to their ChIP-seq peak height reported in the original publication (9,36).
-In the case of computationally predicted TF sites, we have started from 111,480 sites found by scanning the mouse genome with TFBStools using JASPAR matrix MA0139.1 and split them into five equal quintiles based on their TRAP score (49) which is proportional to the binding probability of CTCF for a given site.
-In order to calculate the TRAP score we extended CTCF motifs by 30 nucleotides in both directions and used tRap implementation of the TRAP algorithm in R with default parameters (https://github.com/matthuska/tRap).
-In the calculations involving CTCF motif directionality (Figures 4-7) we first arranged predicted sites by the TRAP score into quintiles, and after that intersected them with the experimental ChIP-seq peaks of CTCF.
-Only motifs overlapping with sites that were experimentally detected by ChIP-seq in at least one mouse cell type were retained (including datasets from ENCODE (9), GSE27944 (50), GSE96107 (42), GSE114599 (10)), and these were further filtered to exclude CTCF sites that overlap with annotated gene promoters (which removed about 10% of CTCF sites).
-Promoters were defined as 1kb regions around all transcription start sites in the Genomatics Eldorado database (Genomatix GmbH).
-After these filtering steps we obtained the following numbers of sites in the binding strength quintiles Q1 to Q5: 3,596 (Q1); 3,782 (Q2); 6,776 (Q3); 14,776 (Q4); 16,860 (Q5).
+Stratification of TF-DNA binding affinity

+In the case of experimentally determined binding sites of CTCF, we stratified 33 880 sites, reported by the mouse ENCODE consortium (12), into five equally sized quintiles according to their ChIP-seq peak height reported in the original publication.
+In the case of computationally predicted TF sites, we started with 111 480 sites found by scanning the mouse genome with TFBStools using JAS-PAR matrix MA0139.1 with 80% similarity threshold, and split them into five equal quintiles based on their TRAP score (50).
+The TRAP score is proportional to the binding probability of CTCF for a given site.
+In order to calculate the TRAP score, we extended CTCF motifs by 30 nucleotides in both directions and used tRap implementation of the TRAP algorithm in R with default parameters (https://github.com/matthuska/tRap).
+In the calculations involving CTCF motif directionality (Figures 5-7) we first arranged predicted sites by the TRAP score into quintiles, and after that intersected them with the experimental ChIP-seq peaks of CTCF.
+Only motifs overlapping with sites that were experimentally detected by ChIP-seq in at least one mouse cell type were retained (including datasets from the mouse ENCODE project (12), GSE27944 (51), GSE96107 (43), GSE114599 (11)).
+These were further filtered to exclude CTCF sites separated by <1000 bp from annotated transcription start sites (TSSs), which removed about 10% of CTCF sites.
+TSSs were defined based on the Genomatics Eldorado database (Genomatix GmbH).
+After these filtering steps we obtained the following numbers of sites in the binding strength quintiles Q1-Q5: 3596 (Q1); 3782 (Q2); 6776 (Q3); 14 776 (Q4); 16 860 (Q5).

+Phasogram calculation

-Phasogram calculation.
-The "phasograms" representing the histograms of dyad-todyad or start-to-start distances were calculated with the NucTools script nucleosome_repeat_length.pl.
-When paired-end MNase-seq was used, dyad-todyad distances were calculated using the center of each read as described previously (43).
-When chemical mapping data was used, this procedure was modified to use the start-to-start distances instead, because in the chemical mapping method the DNA cuts happen at the dyad locations, so the DNA fragments span from dyad to dyad.
+The 'phasograms' representing the histograms of dyad-to-dyad or start-to-start distances were calculated with Nuc-Tools.
+When paired-end MNase-seq was used, dyad-to-dyad distances were calculated using the center of each read as described previously (44).
+When chemical mapping data was used, this procedure was modified to use the start-to-start distances instead, because in the chemical mapping method the DNA cuts happen at the dyad nucleosome locations.
+The phasogram was then used for the NRL calculation as explained in Figure 1B.
+The NRL was defined by the slope of the line connecting the phasogram peaks; this line was determined by linear fitting, taking into account only the phasograms where ANOVA P-value for the slope determination is <0.05.